MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ::: moniker range="<=msvc-150"

 Support for Clang-Tidy requires Visual Studio 2019 version 16.4 or later.
-To see the documentation for this version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019.
+To see the documentation for this version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019 or later.
 It's found at the top of the table of contents on this page.

 ::: moniker-end